rssh/notes/2021_06_27_automatic-coloring-for-effects.md

 </details>

 Automatic coloring is easy for caching monads, like futures.
-But what to do with effects monads like cats IO, monix Task, or ziverge ZIO?
+But what to do with effects monads like cats or scalaz IO, monix Task, or ziverge ZIO?

 ### Attempt 0: no coloring at all.